calistus-igwilo/bash-parameters-to-file/README.md

 ## Behaviour
 <p>
-**Parameter Check:** the program checks whether parameters are supplied with the command.
+1. **Parameter Check** the program checks whether parameters are supplied with the command.
 If no parameter was supplied, it raises and error, shows the correct usage format and exit. </p>
 <p>
 **Read filename:** it prompts the user to supply the filename that the parameters will be written to. </p>
 <p>